brian-osullivan/tea-review-site/src/posts/best-tasting-tea-beginners.md

 ---
 title: 'Best Tasting Tea For Beginners & Non-Tea Drinkers'
 description: Best Tasting Tea For Beginners & Non-Tea Drinkers.
-author: Tea Lover
+author: Andrew Warner
 date: 2022-05-21
 category: how-to
 tags:
   - how to
   - learn about teas
-image: 1200px-Trilingual_inscription_of_Xerxes_Van_1973-768x476.jpg
+image: tea-collection-1.jpg
-image_alt: Tea Commandments
+image_alt: Tea Collection
 ---

+{% image "tea-collection-1.jpg", "" %}

 Can’t tell your oolong from your matcha from your masala chai?
 You’re in the right place.
 If you’re looking to refine your taste for different types of tea or hoping to [boost your health](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2855614/), we’ve got you covered with this comprehensive guide to teas and brewing methods.